parkerf23/A03/README.md

 - GIT: is a software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.

-- Github: is a distributed version-control platform where users can collaborate on or adopt opn source code projects, fork code, share ideas and so much more.
+- GitHub: is a distributed version-control platform where users can collaborate on or adopt opn source code projects, fork code, share ideas and so much more.

-- Merge: this Git command lets you take the independent lines of development created by git branch and integrate them into a single branch
+- Merge: is a command that grabs a newly committed push and has it absorb the old repository creating a new updated one.

 - Merge Conflict: this Git command is used sole job is to combine separate branches and resolve any conflicting edits

-- Push: is how you transfer commit from your local repository to a remote repository
+- Push: a command that takes the newly commited repository and sends it to another platform like GitHub where it will be displayed

 - Pull: is used to fetch and download content from a remote repository and immediately update the local repository to match that content